 Consent cannot be assumed, even in the context of a relationship.
 Just because you are in a relationship does not mean that you have permission to have sex with your partner.

-Both people should be involved in the decision to have sex.
+All people involved should be involved in the decision to have sex.

 Consent may be defined differently by federal, state, or local laws or your school.
 Check with your Title IX coordinator to find out if your campus has a specific definition it uses.
-Even if what happened to you does not fit a certain definition, there are options for you and you are supported.
+Even if what happened to you does not fit a certain definition, support is available for you.
 If you are unsure if you were sexually assaulted, speak to a counselor or an advocate to help you understand what happened.

 Criminal No Contact Order

 This type of no-contact order is issued by a criminal court when the perpetrator has been arrested and/or charged with a crime.
 The order will prohibit the accused person, also known as the defendant, from having any contact with you.
-This remains in place until the end of the criminal process--whether that is after conviction, or after dismissal of charges.
+This remains in place until the end of the criminal process.
 A violation of this kind of order is subject to further criminal charges.
 You do not have control over whether this type of order is issued or dismissed.
 Also see No Contact Order.

 Emergency contraception is birth control that can prevent pregnancy when taken up to 120 hours after a sexual assault (or consensual sexual activity).

 Your school’s Student Conduct and/or Disciplinary department may have the ability to issue a letter to the perpetrator telling them that they are prohibited from having contact with you.
 It is typically issued during the complaint investigation process, and at times during any appeal process as well (but you may have to request that it be reissued).
 It remains in place until the school notifies you in writing that it is no longer in place.
 A violation of the no-contact order could result in further disciplinary proceedings.

 Preponderance of Evidence